Dim.Auto Deep Dive

 view.Add(slider);

-Views like Slider achieve this by setting Width and Height to Dim.Auto(DimAutoStyle.Content) in the constructor and calling SetContentSize() whenever the desired content size changes.
+Views like LinearRange achieve this by setting Width and Height to Dim.Auto(DimAutoStyle.Content) in the constructor and calling SetContentSize() whenever the desired content size changes.
 The view will then be sized to be big enough to fit the content.

 Views that use Text for their content can set Width and Height to Dim.Auto(DimAutoStyle.Text).
 It is recommended to use Height = Dim.Auto(DimAutoStyle.Text, minimumContentDim: 1) to ensure the view can show at least one line of text.